 Each spring and autumn, Ashy Drongo Dicrurus leucophaeus migrates through Shanghai.
 Race leucogenis breeds close to the Shanghai region and is the subspecies most commonly seen in Shanghai.
-The recent appearance at Nanhui of ssp. salangensis (pictured above) raises the question of exactly how numerous that central Chinese subspecies is on the Shanghai coast.
+The appearance at Nanhui of ssp. salangensis (pictured above) raises the question of exactly how numerous that central Chinese subspecies is on the Shanghai coast.

 How dark was that migrating Ashy Drongo you just saw?
 You may want to pay attention, because the dark-grey central Chinese ssp. salangensis has been spotted at Cape Nanhui, the coastal birding site in Shanghai.
 In this post, I lay out the identification criteria for salangensis and the paler, more common ssp. leucogenis.
 My theory is that salangensis appears at some higher rate in Shanghai than has historically been recorded, which until recently has been not at all.
 An opportunity to fine-tune our understanding awaits us!